 If you can help it, stay away from transfers booked by hotels.
 That’s because they’re always more expensive than what you get while negotiating with the locals.

-Where to stay in Railay, Krabi
+Where to stay on Railay Beach, Krabi

 Railay Princess Bay Hotel was great and affordable!